 Elinor holds an MA in Interpretation Studies and Culture Studies at Bar Ilan University, and a BA in East Asian Studies and Film from Tel Aviv University.
 Together with her partner, musician Mia Danon, wrote the children's book "Symphony of a City".

-Yaara holds a BA in Philosophy, Economics and Political Science from Hebrew University and is currently a graduate student in Public Policy at Tel Aviv University.
+She holds an LL.B. as well as an Additional Undergraduate Program Diploma in Women and Gender Studies (Summa cum Laude) from Tel Aviv University and is currently a graduate student in Public Policy at Tel Aviv University.